 The Don’ts of Market Research Surveys

-A leading question is the one that suggests the participants with an answer.
-Leading questions sway the respondents to one side of the argument.
+A leading question is one that suggests a specific answer to the participants.
+This question type sways the respondents to one side of the argument.

 For example: “How good was your experience with our maintenance service?”
 In this question, even before getting a positive or negative response from the respondents, you have already assumed that the quality of your maintenance service was good.

-Leading questions results in skewed responses and doesn’t provide you with the quality insights you need for your market research.
+Leading questions result in skewed responses and don’t provide you with the quality insights you need for your market research.

 A double-barreled question is a combination of two or more distinct questions.
 Aiming for a single response for distinct questions often results in either a non-response or a response that is difficult to interpret.

-For example: “Would you like our service to be cheaper or more value for money?”
+For example: “Would you like our service to be cheaper or more value for your money?”
 In this example, two separate topics are grouped into one question.
-For some of the respondents, the meanings for “value for money” and “cheap” might overlap.
-Hence, it’s best to avoid asking such questions.
+For some of the respondents, the meanings of “value for your money” and “cheap” might overlap.
+Hence, it’s best to avoid this question type.

-The use of technical jargon, acronyms, or abbreviations in your survey tends to significantly lower the response rate as not all the respondents are familiar with complex terminologies.
+The use of technical jargon, acronyms, or abbreviations in your market research survey tends to significantly lower the response rate as not all the respondents are familiar with complex terminologies.

-Vague quantifiers like “often,” “rarely,” “sometimes” don’t convey a uniform meaning to every participant and should be replaced with a more definite range or attribute.
+Vague quantifiers like “often,” “rarely,” and “sometimes” don’t convey a uniform meaning to every participant.
+So, if there are some vague quantifiers in your questionnaire, they should be replaced with a more definite range or attribute.

 It is easy to overlook these flaws in questions because at times the questions look honest and relevant.
-But, the truth is, the vague nature of many questions confuses the customers and thus, results in poor or inaccurate responses.
+But the truth is, the vague nature of many questions confuses customers and therefore, results in poor or inaccurate responses.

-6. Forgetting to Test Your Market Research Surveys:
+6. Don’t Forget to Test Your Market Research Surveys

-Testing your survey before you field it is a crucial part to ensure survey success.
-It saves you a lot of effort, time, money, and keeps you away from the disappointing off-target data associated with a poorly-framed survey.
+Testing your survey before you field it is a crucial part of ensuring survey success.
+It saves you a lot of effort, time, and money.
+Also, it keeps you away from the disappointing, off-target data associated with a poorly-framed survey.

 The Dos of Market Research Surveys

-1. Introduce Your Survey with a Welcome Message
+1. Introduce Your Survey With a Welcoming Message

-This helps respondents to understand the context better.
-When respondents understand why and what they are being asked, the response rate enhances and so does the quality of market research data.
+Starting with a welcoming message helps respondents to understand the survey’s context better.
+When respondents understand what and why they are being asked, the response rate enhances and so does the quality of market research data.

 The introduction should also include points like how the information will be gathered and analysed.
-Also, make sure to include the consent option or the confidentiality and anonymity option in your survey introduction.
+Also, make sure to include a consent option or confidentiality and anonymity option in your research survey introduction.

 2. Be Conversational and as Sincere as Possible

 Write every survey question with clear objectives, simple language, and proper grammar.
-Some questionnaires are so lengthy that they result in annoying and frustrating the respondents.
+Some questionnaires are so lengthy that they end up annoying and frustrating the respondents.
 To avoid this problem, make sure to keep the survey questionnaire as simple as possible with precise, specific, and to-the-point questions.

 3. Use Scales When Possible

-Scales takes away the ambiguity associated with questions and helps you receive easily measurable and specific responses.
+Scales take away the ambiguity associated with questions and help you receive easily measurable and specific responses.

-For example: Instead of asking, “How good was your experience with our maintenance service,” you can ask, “On a scale of 1 to 10, please state how satisfied you are with our after service?”
-Giving a full range of options helps you get accurate responses that truly reflects the sentiments or experiences of the participants.
+“How good was your experience with our maintenance service,” you can ask, “On a scale of 1 to 10, please state how satisfied you are with our after service.”
+Giving a full range of options helps you get accurate responses that truly reflect the sentiments or experiences of the participants.

 4. Make Questions Situational When Possible

 Situational questions use circumstances that someone has not experienced.
-It is hard to prepare answers for such questions and therefore, these questions help to decrease the survey bias if any.
+It is hard to prepare answers for such questions, and therefore, these questions help to decrease survey bias, if any.
 However, sometimes respondents face difficulty in understanding hypothetical scenarios, and hence, such questions should be thoroughly analysed before including them in the market research survey.

 5. Include Enough Response Options

-Including “don’t know,” or “not applicable” options to your surveys help you get the most honest answers from your respondents.
-Sometimes, if these options are not included, some respondents feel they are being pressured to answer a certain way and they choose to opt-out.
+Including “don’t know,” or “not applicable” options in your surveys help you get the most honest answers from your respondents.
+Sometimes, if these options are not included, respondents feel they are being pressured to answer a certain way and they choose to opt out.

 Final Thoughts on Market Research Surveys